avirup010/Grade-Pilot/README.md

 # ✈️ GradePilot
 ### Quick Grades, Instant Results

-GradePilot is a streamlined CGPA calculator tailored for students, built into a single HTML file.
+GradePilot is a streamlined GPA calculator tailored for students, built into a single HTML file.
 Following SRM Institute of Science and Technology (SRMIST)’s grading system, it delivers fast, accurate results with a polished, animated interface—no setup needed, just efficiency.

 ---

 ## Overview
-GradePilot is a self-contained web tool that computes your Cumulative Grade Point Average (CGPA) based on SRMIST’s 10-point grading scale.
+GradePilot is a self-contained web tool that computes your Grade Point Average (GPA) based on SRMIST’s 10-point grading scale.
 Input courses via grades or marks, manage your list, and get instant results in a responsive, modern design.

 ---